-The Board is committed to achieving and demonstrating the highest standards of corporate governance.
-Since IPL's listing on the Australian Securities Exchange (ASX) in July 2003, the Board has implemented, and operated in accordance with, a set of corporate governance principles which the Board sees as fundamental to the Company's continued growth and success and the achievement of its corporate ambition and strategy.
+Incitec Pivot Limited (IPL or the Company) is committed to achieving and demonstrating the highest standards of corporate governance.
+The Board has implemented, and operates in accordance with, a set of corporate governance principles which the Board sees as fundamental to IPL's continued growth and success and the achievement of its corporate ambition and strategy.

-The Board continues to review its corporate governance framework and practices to ensure they meet the interests of shareholders and are consistent with the ASX Corporate Governance Council's Corporate Governance Principles and Recommendations (3rd edition) (ASX Recommendations).
-This Corporate Governance Statement outlines the key aspects of the Company's corporate governance framework.
+The Board continues to review IPL's corporate governance framework and practices to ensure they meet the interests of shareholders and are consistent with the ASX Corporate Governance Council's Corporate Governance Principles and Recommendations (3rd Edition) (ASX Recommendations).
+This Corporate Governance Statement outlines the key aspects of the corporate governance framework that has been established by IPL and its group companies (the Group) and its compliance with that framework for the reporting period ended 30 September 2019.
+The Board considers that the Group's corporate governance framework and practices have complied with the ASX Recommendations throughout the financial year.